AppDaemon/appdaemon/docs/APPGUIDE.rst

 told to do otherwise.

-Although the use of ``get_state()`` (below) is still supported, as of AppDaemon 2.0.9 it is easier to access HASS state directly as an attribute of the App itself, under the ``entities`` attribute.
+Although the use of ``get_state()`` (below) is still supported, as of AppDaemon 2.0.9 it is possible to access HASS state directly as an attribute of the App itself, under the ``entities`` attribute.

 For instance, to access the state of a binary sensor, you could use: